stprograms/SuperSoco485Monitor/README.md

 ### Including but not limited to the following approaches:

 #### Unplugging and Re-plugging Physical Wiring:
-Dynamically unplug and re-plug the RS485 physical wiring to test the system's stability and response during communication interruptions and recovery.
+Dynamically unplug and re-plug the RS485 physical wiring to test the system's response during communication interruptions and recovery.
 #### Removing Components and Simulating Communication Packets:
 Remove a component and use a simulation tool to generate communication packets for the removed component.
 Test how the other components react to the simulated packets.
 #### Operating the Vehicle and Monitoring Packets: